elastic/kibana/src/core/server/server.api.md

 // @public
 export type SafeRouteMethod = 'get' | 'options';

-// Warning: (ae-missing-release-tag) "SavedObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SavedObject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface SavedObject<T = unknown> {